YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 .. note::
    MUPIP BACKUP does a more comprehensive job of managing backup activities than other backup techniques such as a SAN backup, breaking a disk mirror, or a file system snapshot because it integrates journal management, instance file management, and records timestamps in the database file headers.
 To use other techniques, you must first freeze all regions concurrently with a command such as MUPIP FREEZE -ON "*" in order to ensure a consistent copy of files with internal structural integrity.
 YottaDB neither endorses nor tests any third party products for backing up a YottaDB database.

 * MUPIP BACKUP supports two methods of database backup: -BYTESTREAM and -DATABASE.
 MUPIP BACKUP -BYTESTREAM directs the output to a broad range of devices, including disks, TCP sockets, and pipes.
-MUPIP BACKUP -DATABASE directs the output to random access devices (that is, disks).
+MUPIP BACKUP -DATABASE directs the output to random access devices (i.e., disks).

 * [NO]ONLINE qualifier determines whether MUPIP BACKUP should suspend updates to regions.
 For example, MUPIP BACKUP -NOONLINE suspends updates to all regions from the time it starts the first region until it finishes the last region.
 However, it does not suspend processes that only read from the database.